dan71853/EmbeddedExperiments/Projects/RPi Pico/02-pico_pin_toggle/Notes/work_log.md

 ### Lowering Clock Speed
 - [Here](https://forums.raspberrypi.com/viewtopic.php?t=302191) is some info on the clock speed, look like the speed should be 130MHz
+- Further testing shows that the default clock is 150MHz
 - I added `set_sys_clock_khz(130000,true);` and the square wave looked the same
 - I also checked the return of this function and it was true so it is being set correctly
 - There is some confusing information in the api docs, it says `not all clock frequencies are possible` but no info on what is available